What Makes a Good HOTBIN Base Layer?

 How Much Waste is Needed for a Base Layer?

-A base layer is enough waste to begin the production of heat and hot composting.
-In the HOTBIN this is often a mass of waste which is equal to the height of the hatch or approximately half the volume of the HOTBIN.
+A base layer is the initial amount of waste added into the HOTBIN which begins the production of heat.
+This is often referred to as the "critical mass" which is the amount of waste added to the HOTBIN when it reaches the height of the hatch (roughly half of the volume of the HOTBIN).
 Without this mass of waste the HOTBIN is unlikely to achieve hot composting temperatures.

 Two options for creating a base layer: